 Key Features & Downsides

-Downsides: Radeon RX 580 has got a fan that looks cheap and it could have been better.
-Not all the games you can enjoy at full HD.
+Downsides: Radeon RX 580 has got a fan that looks cheap, and it could have been better.
+Not all the games you can enjoy in full HD.

 - Faster than Radeon RX 480